FBrockmeyer/dwdaccess/README.md

 availability of weather data in Germany.
 A few initial efforts are shown below.

-Note, this site is not intended to share my code - mostly written in *python*, *mySQL*, and *R* - to operate my weather station, and to save my data on a self-hosted server.
+Note.
+This site is not intended to share my code - mostly written in *python*, *mySQL*, and *R* - to operate my weather station, and to save my data on a self-hosted server.
 At least for the moment.

-## The Data
+## Data

 As of September 22, 2023, the weather and climate data for Germany can be found at the [open data